Automotive safety: 1970s

 In 1974, GM offered driver and passenger airbags as optional equipment on large Cadillacs, Buicks, and Oldsmobiles.

+In 1976, the crash test dummy Hybrid III was introduced to assess the impacts of car collisions.
+It represented the 50th percentile male standing at approximately 5' 9" tall and weighing 78 kg (171 lbs).

 In 1979, NHTSA began crash-testing popular cars and publishing the results, to inform consumers and encourage manufacturers to improve the safety of their vehicles.
 Initially, the US NCAP (New Car Assessment Program) crash tests examined compliance with the occupant-protection provisions of FMVSS 208.
 Over the subsequent years, this NHTSA program was gradually expanded in scope.

 1980s

 In 1984, New York State passed the first U.S. law requiring seat belt use in passenger cars.
 Seat belt laws have since been adopted by 49 states (New Hampshire has not).
 NHTSA estimates the resulting increased seat belt use saves 10,000 per year in the United States.

 In 1986, the central 3rd brake light was mandated in North America with most of the world following with similar standards in automotive lighting.

-In 1989, companies in Israel implemented Advanced Brake Warning systems, where the driver would be alerted as to how hard the driver in front of them was pressing on their brakes.
-This has yet to be implemented into mainstream Europe or America.